Gyarbij/xknow_infosec/README.md

 - [jgasmussen/Linux-Baseline-and-Forensic-Triage-Tool](https://github.com/jgasmussen/Linux-Baseline-and-Forensic-Triage-Tool) - Linux Baseline and Forensic Triage Tool - BETA
 - [issamelferkh/userrecon](https://github.com/issamelferkh/userrecon) -
-- [arget13/DDexec](https://github.com/arget13/DDexec) - A technique to run binaries filelessly and stealthily on Linux using dd to replace the shell with another process.
+- [arget13/DDexec](https://github.com/arget13/DDexec) - A technique to run binaries filelessly and stealthily on Linux by "overwriting" the shell's process with another.
-- [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
-I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an
+- [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - I am using this repository to document my journey learning about DevOps.
+I began this process on January 1, 2022, and plan to continue until March 31.
+I will be dedicating one hour each day, including
 - [IvanGlinkin/AutoSUID](https://github.com/IvanGlinkin/AutoSUID) - AutoSUID application is the Open-Source project, the main idea of which is to automate harvesting the SUID executable files and to find a way for further escalating the privileges.
 - [IvanGlinkin/shellDAVpass](https://github.com/IvanGlinkin/shellDAVpass) - shellDAVpass application is the Open-Source project, the main idea of which is to bypass the defender and AntiVirus detections to conduct a non interactive reverse shell to execute the Windows command
 - [zephrax/linux-pam-backdoor](https://github.com/zephrax/linux-pam-backdoor) - Linux PAM Backdoor